symfony/symfony-docs/best_practices.rst

 If you're using :doc:`Doctrine </doctrine>`, then you can *optionally* use the `ParamConverter`_ to automatically query for an entity and pass it as an argument to your controller.
-It will also show a 404 page if no entity can be found.
+Keep in mind that it will show a 404 page if no entity can be found.

 If the logic to get an entity from a route variable is more complex, instead of configuring the ParamConverter, it's better to make the Doctrine query inside